dambach/persPage2020/content/authors/admin/_index.md

 ## Short bio

 I am a transdisciplinary scientist with a strong clinical background as a graduate in physical therapy.
 I am working at the cross-road between skeletal muscle (respiratory and locomotor) physiology, exercise physiology, bioengineering, and rehabilitation sciences.
-Methodological and technological developments for the characterization of neuromuscular structure and function are an important part of my work.
+Methodological and technological developments for the characterization of muscle structure and function are an important part of my work.
 I have also interests in data science, reproducible research, and teaching.

 {{< icon name="pen-fancy" pack="fas" >}} See [extended bio]({{< ref "extendedBio/index.md" >}}).